Kotlin/coroutines-examples/kotlin-coroutines-informal.md

-[the 9th concurrency example of a tour of Go](https://tour.golang.org/concurrency/9) can be translated into Kotlin using Kotlin's [`try-finally`](https://kotlinlang.org/docs/reference/exceptions.html) that serves the same purposes as Go's `defer`:
+[the 9th concurrency example of a tour of Go](https://tour.golang.org/concurrency/9) can be translated into Kotlin using Kotlin's [`try-finally`](https://kotlinlang.org/docs/reference/exceptions.html) that serves the same purpose as Go's `defer`:

 ```kotlin
 class SafeCounter {